 Central Cemetery Vienna.
 It sounds weird but nowhere else does Viennese history become so alive than at Wiener Zentralfriedhof.
-I’m sharing my review of a private tour there.
-We traced celebrity musicians’ graves like those of Beethoven, Strauss, Schubert, Falco, and of other famous Viennese.
+During a guided tour through the cemetery we traced celebrity musicians’ graves like those of Beethoven, Strauss, Schubert, Falco, and of other famous Viennese.

 Vienna residents have a reputedly tender relation with death.
 ‘Death has to be a Viennese…’ goes a local 1960’s song.
 Hence I took the 71 tramway (a local synonym for dying) out to Simmering at the Eastern fringe of Vienna.
 I passed car mechanics, betting shops, hair extension and erotic shops until tombstone masons took over and I arrived at the cemetery’s main entrance.